Applying to Private School: A Timeline

 Inquire About Financial Aid

 For families applying to Catholic schools, another source of aid may be the Augustine Educational Foundation.
 For more on the group, see augustinefoundation.org.
-Aid applications are available online at the foundation’s website and from all Hawai‘i Catholic-school offices in mid-January.
+Aid applications are available online at the foundation’s website and from all Hawai‘i Catholic-school offices in early January.
 Applications must be returned by the middle of March.
 There are other aid sources for Catholic-school students as well.

 After you submit your application forms and perhaps your financial-aid packet, you’ll have a little time to collect supplemental materials, such as transcripts and teacher recommendations.
 Most schools use a common recommendation form created by HAIS, copies of which are available on the HAIS website.
 In addition, if your child is an athlete, get a letter from his or her coach.
 A musician?
 Then the band leader or music teacher.
 Your child does volunteer work?
 Get a letter from the organization.
 Make it as easy as possible for these people to help you.
-Give them stamped, addressed envelopes.
+Give them stamped, self-addressed envelopes.
 Remember to check with the school to make sure the materials have arrived.

 The Interview Process

 Virtually all schools will then schedule an interview with your child.
 Try to remind your child to take the interview seriously, without making him or her too nervous.
 If your child is applying for sixth grade or above, the school may schedule a writing exercise on the same day as the interview.
 Although schools take the writing sample seriously, there is no need to hire a tutoring agency to prep your child.
+Read more interview tips from admissions directors, here.

 Many schools like to interview parents as well.
 Here’s the catch: They won’t call it an interview.
 If you’re told, for instance, that you can schedule a meeting with the admissions director to discuss the admissions process, by all means do so.
 If an admissions officer says, “Why don’t we just sit down and talk while your child finishes up the interview or the writing sample?” make no mistake: That’s an interview.
 Your best strategy is to talk honestly about what you want for your child.
 Again, remember to relax.
 You are talking to an admissions director, not a dean of rejection; the person sitting across from you is genuinely interested in your child.